Our commercial umbrella insurance gives you extra liability coverage to weather the unexpected.

-Our Commercial Umbrella policy works exactly as the name implies—by providing an extra layer of protection to keep you covered.
-If ever your standard liability insurance wasn’t enough, your umbrella policy would kick in to help protect against catastrophic losses.
+A commercial umbrella policy works exactly as the name implies—by providing an extra layer of protection to keep your business covered.
+If ever your standard liability insurance wasn’t enough, your umbrella policy would kick in to help pay for costs that may exceed your other liability coverage limits.

 A customer trips and falls in your store.